dwmkerr/lex-starter-kit/README.md

 ## Environment Variables

-The following environment variables must be set.
+The following environment variables must be set, for normal execution and for tests.

 | Variable | Usage |
 |----------|-------|